turbot/pipes-sdk-go/docs/OrgIntegrations.md

 func main() {
-    orgHandle := "orgHandle_example" // string | The handle of the org for which you want to create an integration. request := *openapiclient.NewCreateIntegrationRequest("Handle_example", "Type_example") // CreateIntegrationRequest | The request body for the integration to be created.
+    orgHandle := "orgHandle_example" // string | The handle of the org for which you want to create an integration. request := *openapiclient.NewCreateIntegrationRequest("Handle_example", map[string][]openapiclient.IntegrationType{"key": "TODO"}) // CreateIntegrationRequest | The request body for the integration to be created.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)